-I have visited Edition hotels before as they usually have a great bar or too, but I have never actually got around to staying at The Edition New York Times Square hotel.
+I have visited Edition hotels before as they usually have a great bar or two, but I have never actually got around to staying at The Edition New York Times Square hotel.
 New York is a tricky place to find a good hotel as they are generally very expensive with small rooms and mediocre service.
 You can read all my New York hotel reviews here.

-The location of the hotel is very central and right by Times Square and Broadway theatres.
+The location of The Edition New York is very central and right by Times Square and Broadway theatres.
 It is walkable to Central Park, the Empire State Building and Macy’s so it is perfect for sightseeing.
-However, Tines Square itself is very busy touristy and a bit seedy in parts.
+However, Tines Square itself is very busy touristy, and a bit seedy in parts.

 The bell staff at the door were very helpful and offered to help with our bags as soon as well arrived.
 The entrance is quite stark but well designed in a modern minimalist sense.
 I liked the huge bauble at the end.
 You walk down a corridor to the lifts to the reception.
 The staff in this area were always very attentive offering to help with transport or bags.
 There was a bench to sit on if you were waiting for an Uber.